unoplatform/uno/doc/ReleaseNotes/_ReleaseNotes.md

 * Add support for `VisualState` `Setter` data binding, static resources and complex objects
 * Clipping to bounds of control is now more similar to UWP
 * The _feature flag_ `FeatureConfiguration.UseLegacyClipping` is now deprecated and not used anymore
+* XAML Hot Reload support for iOS, Android and Windows
+* Add support for GitPod Workspace and prebuilds

 ### Breaking changes
 * `TextBox` no longer raises TextChanged when its template is applied, in line with UWP.